To help you through life at MxCC, we’ve created some information that is GOOD TO KNOW:

 Uniform Campus Crime Report

 In accordance with Connecticut Public Act 90-259, Campus Safety Act, each institution of higher education within the state is annually required to prepare a Uniform Campus Crime Report (UCCR), which is consistent with the FBI’s Uniform Crime Reporting System (UCR).
 This annual reports provides statistics of campus-based crime at Middlesex Community College for each calendar year.
-Copies of the latest and past reports are available to all students and employees, and upon request, to prospective students and employees, from the Dean of Finance and Administration.
-Reports are also on file for reference in the college ted in Chapman Hall.
+Copies of the latest and past reports are available to all students and employees, and upon request, to prospective students and employees, from the Dean of Administration.